- We are humans, conscious, alive.

 - Recycling and waste management

-- Agriculture, in particular, vertical farming and lab grown meat (and animal welfare)
+- Agriculture e.g. vertical farming and lab grown meat (and animal welfare)

 - Medicine